daqcri/nadeefiler/README.md

 # Interactive Data Profiling Dashboard

+## Demo
+A demo is hosted at http://nadeefiler.da.qcridemos.org/.

 ## Installation of platform requirements

 This is a full-stack Javascript application.
 You need to install the following: